khariv2907/linkedin-auth/README.md

 We use Lucid Micro.
-> You can read more about Lucid at the link: [Lucid Docs - Micro](https://docs.lucidarch.dev/micro-vs-monolith/#micro)
+> You can read more about Lucid Micro at the link: [Lucid Docs - Micro](https://docs.lucidarch.dev/micro-vs-monolith/#micro)

 #### Laravel Sail
 Laravel Sail is a light-weight command-line interface for interacting with Laravel's default Docker development environment.
 Sail provides a great starting point for building a Laravel application.